StanfordVL/sail-blog-new-post/_posts/2021-07-20-prototransformer.md

 portion of the student solutions that the AI meta-learning algorithm requires.

-To showcase feedback to students, we built an application for students to see their solutions and AI feedback (see image above).
+To showcase feedback to students, we were joined by Alan Chang and together we built an application for students to see their solutions and AI feedback (see image above).
 We were transparent in informing students that an AI was providing feedback.
 For each predicted misconception, we associated it with a message (shown in